OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Say, you are happy with the performance of your website.
 But what if you can tweak its performance such that you can haul in more customers and increase your bottom line?

 Today, business owners have access to a diverse number of tools that allow them to track user behavior and patterns when viewing a website.
-These allow you to learn what you are doing right and what you may be doing wrong, which in turn helps you and your Dubai Web design company implement the necessary tweaks that will boost your website’s performance.
-Two of the most useful tools that business owners and Web designers can use are user analytics and A/B or multivariate testing.
+These allow you to learn what you are doing right and what you may be doing wrong, which in turn helps you and your Dubai Web design agency dubai implement the necessary tweaks that will boost your website’s performance.
+Two of the most useful tools that business owners and Website developer dubai can use are our user analytics and A/B or multivariate testing.

 In A/B testing, you are testing the performance of your current website against another configuration.
 This will allow you to know how the new design fares against the current scheme which will allow you to launch a website that has been fully optimized.

 A lot of businesses, especially e-commerce sites, cannot afford to have their websites put down for redesign.
-The use of metrics allows your designer to pinpoint exactly where the problem areas that need to be fixed and prioritized, thus making down times shorter.
+The use of metrics allows your designer to pinpoint exactly where the problem areas need to be fixed and prioritized, thus making downtimes shorter.

-What is important to know is that metrics can show you where the problem areas are but it cannot provide the solutions.
+What is important to know is that metrics can show you where the problem areas are but they cannot provide the solutions.
 Use metrics to determine priority concerns and implement the right solutions.